 - Artifact Guessing Game: Post an artifact and challenge followers to guess its origin or purpose.

 Contests generate excitement and interaction.
-Keep it relevant to your museum’s theme and offer a fun prize, like free tickets or exclusive merchandise.
+Keep it relevant to your museum’s subject matter and offer a fun prize, like free tickets or exclusive merchandise.
+Promote your contest via social media, email, and on-site materials.
 Here are a few ideas:

 - Recreate a Masterpiece: Have participants recreate a famous painting or historical moment at home.